Here are some questioning, prophetic and practical challenges to you and to me. Hopefully Biblical too!

 In addition, we have to update our language used in the Bible (not change what the Bible says) in order to reach people today.
 Mention ‘salvation’ – ‘redemption’ and many other words – let alone have a nice Christian poster with a clever Christian phrase on – and many people have no idea what’s been talked about.
 We must identify with culture but not sink into it and use God’s Word to help culture rise up.

-An example is a Christian website with some very funny chat-up lines on.
-One of them is for a bloke talking to a lady - 'excuse me but I think you've got one of my ribs.'
+An example is funny chat-up lines on.
+One of them is for a bloke talking to a lady – ‘excuse me but I think you’ve got one of my ribs.’
 Very funny.
-But if we use that to a non Christian they will odds on have no idea what we're talking about.. 'no, that's my rib, you've got your own ribs, paws off freak..'
+But if we use that to a non Christian they will odds on have no idea what we’re talking about.. ‘no, that’s my rib, you’ve got your own ribs, paws off freak..’

-The maddest sites I've seen are www.av1611.org and www.corruptchristianmusic.com (not currently working) - who have very legalistic, strict and restrictive views on the Bible.
+The maddest sites I’ve seen have very legalistic, strict and restrictive views on the Bible.
 Many of their arguments do have basis in the Bible but their interpretation is very restricting of Jesus speaking to his church today through the Holy Spirit.
 Most of their arguments are flawed and illogical.
 At the same time they do have occasional points worth considering.